 Is the Smell of Goose Down Bad?

 While it's not at all dangerous, the bad smells in goose down can be unpleasant if you don’t look after your bedding properly.
-Imagine sleeping every day on a pillow that smells like a farmhouse…it isn’t pleasant.
+Imagine sleeping every day on a pillow that smells like a farmhouse… it wouldn’t be pleasant.

-That's why making sure your down pillows are odour-free or buying down-free pillows is very important.
+That's why making sure your down pillows, and duvets, are odour-free or buying high-quality down bedding products is very important.

 3 Ways to Eliminate Unpleasant Odours in Your Down Pillow

+Alas, you have new bedding!
+But, does your new down duvet or pillow smell?
 There are a few tips and tricks to ensure that your goose down pillow or duvet is not only clean, but also stays ultra soft and fluffy after being washed.
-Here are 3 key ways in which to eliminate unpleasant odours from goose down:
+Here are 3 key ways in which to get rid of unpleasant odours, or smells, from goose down (and also a duvet that may have a duck feather smell):

 Although this is not a definitive solution, it is an effective way in which you can mask bad smells and it can work for all types of goose down bedding.
 In supermarkets, there are several brands of fragrances specially designed for textiles.